 When measuring ECL, the Group uses reasonable and supportable forward looking information, which is based on assumptions for the future movement of different economic drivers and how these drivers will affect each other.
 Loss given default is an estimate of the loss arising on default.
 It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, taking into account cash flows from collateral and integral credit enhancements.
 Probability of default constitutes a key input in measuring ECL.
 Probability of default is an estimate of the likelihood of default over a given time horizon, the calculation of which includes historical data, assumptions and expectations of future conditions.
-The ECL model was reassessed for the impact of COVID-19 mainly the operational disruption faced by the tenants, volatility in potential economic conditions, incidence of defaults etc. which may likely lead to increase in the ECL allowance for trade receivables in line with the requirements of IFRS 9 Financial Instruments.
-This is mainly due to increase in the counterparty risk (risk of default) of tenants and customers.
-The Group will continue to monitor the situation and its impact on the ECL and make the necessary adjustments as and when required.
+There has been no change in the estimation techniques or significant assumptions in assessing the ECL during the current year.